 Often it’s just it that appears at the end of the phrase, in which case the expression refers to something made obvious by the context:

 Make a hames of is very much an Irish expression.
 Its meagre results in Google’s vast books corpus, and its total absence from the Corpus of Contemporary American English (and the Historical one), testify to the idiom’s limited province.
 But it’s in active use here.
-I heard it regularly growing up, and still do occasionally.
-I like how it sounds.
+I heard it regularly growing up, and still do.
+I love how it sounds, and I use it myself.

-A search on the Irish Times website reveals several recent instances of its use from politicians, spokepersons, and journalists themselves, including the memorable line: “But why is the young Irish male making such a hames of the hip-hop hug?”
+A search on the Irish Times website shows several recent instances of its use from politicians, spokepersons, and journalists themselves, including the memorable line ‘But why is the young Irish male making such a hames of the hip-hop hug?’
 It even shows up in headlines.
 More informal examples may be found in the Boards.ie forums.

 The OED says hame is from Middle Dutch (Dutch haam) corresponding to Middle High German ham(e) = fishing rod, of unknown origin.
-Why it was incorporated into the phrase make of hames of is uncertain: maybe because it’s difficult to put hames on the right way.
-Michael Quinion says his “carriage-driving consultant tells me it’s all too easy to put the hames on a horse the wrong way up, thus making a complete mess of things”.
+Why it was incorporated into make of hames of is uncertain: maybe because it’s difficult to put hames on the right way.
+Michael Quinion says his ‘carriage-driving consultant tells me it’s all too easy to put the hames on a horse the wrong way up, thus making a complete mess of things’.
 Terence Dolan tentatively supports this etymology.

 A word/phrase I use quite frequently.